jgarber623/RouterRouter/CONTRIBUTING.md

 Excellent question.
 RouterRouter's source code is in the file `src/routerrouter.js`.
 Make your changes here!

-When you're done working (and before you push your code or issue a pull request), run `grunt build` from the root of the project to recreate the files in the `dist` folder.
+When you're done working (and before you push your code or issue a pull request), run `npm run build` from the root of the project to recreate the files in the `dist` folder.
 This task will generate compiled and compressed versions of the project.

 **Do not directly edit the files in the `dist` folder!**